ClientComm: Reducing recidivism

 In addition to real-time texting, case managers have the option to schedule messages to be sent at a later date and time.
-Scheduling reminders 24 hours in advance is particularly popular - case managers know the immediacy can help clients who are juggling the many requires of their supervision, while often dealing with other things like unstable family, housing, transportation, and employment situations.
+Scheduling reminders 24 hours in advance is particularly popular.
+Case managers know that these reminders can help clients juggle the many requirements of their supervision, while often dealing with other things like unstable family, housing, transportation, and employment situations.

 Integrating ClientComm into case manager’s workflows is often not solely a design or software development challenge.
 It’s also critical that we reach out to case managers and work with them, hand in hand, as they onboard clients.